-The Queer Omaha Archives preserves Omaha’s LGBTQIA+ history as part of the UNO Libraries’ Archives & Special Collections.
-Historical materials documenting Omaha’s diverse LGBTQIA+ communities are collected and made available to the public by archivists and librarians to more widely share Omaha’s stories.
+The Queer Omaha Archives collects and preserves unique and rare materials about Omaha’s LGBTQIA+ history as part of the UNO Libraries’ Archives & Special Collections.
+Historical materials are shared with the public by archivists to boost Omaha’s LGBTQIA+ stories.

 We welcome opportunities to share the material already in the archives with individuals and organizations and are actively seeking additional material for the archives.
-Contact us for more information, to arrange a tour or presentation for a group, to discuss donating material, to make a financial contribution to support the Queer Omaha Archives, or to learn about other ways to support the Queer Omaha Archives.
+Contact us to arrange a tour or presentation, to discuss donating material, to make a financial contribution to support the Queer Omaha Archives, or to learn about other ways to support the Queer Omaha Archives.

 - UNO's Queer Omaha Archives will document LGBTQIA+ culture, history, Omaha World Herald 8 July 2016

 - UNO Library to House Omaha LGBTQIA Archives, UNO News Center (via the Internet Archive Wayback Machine) & AP Wire Service (example)

 UNO's LGBTQIA+ archive was launched after the October 2015 visit to campus by Josh Burford.
 Burford's talks about queering history and starting an LGBTQ+ archives project during LGBTQ+ History Month mobilized an interested group of UNO students, faculty, and staff.
 A meeting of UNO students and employees and community members organized by Dr. Jessi Hitchins at UNO's Criss Library in November 2015 directly led to the launch of the Queer Omaha Archives with Amy Schindler, Director of Archives and Special Collections.
 Attendees selected a name for the collecting initiative, identified potential donors and collaborators, and identified potential initiatives such as an oral history project and public events for the archives.